zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 Due to the variety of security mechanisms, it is hard to harden Wazuh without interrupting the workflow.
 Unfortunately, Wazuh does not provide methods to harden Wazuh daemons for AppArmor, SELinux, or PolKit setups.
 It would be great if there's documentation for `systemd-analyze security <Wazuh service name>` command results.

-### No authentication & authorization for agent install-uninstall
+### No authentication & authorisation for agent install-uninstall

 Any user with enough privileges on the target computer, provided through either legitimate or malicious manners, can uninstall Wazuh agents on a compromised system.
-There is no extra step for authentication and authorization.
+There is no extra step for authentication and authorisation.

 ### Vulnerability management is a feature hard to maintain